Joao-Henrique/Back-to-Basics/README.md

 + This is where I'll keep track of my progress in Lynda - React.js Essential Training Tutorial

+### React Docs - Advanced Guides

++ This is where I'll keep track of my progress on the React Advanced Guides.

 ### WesBos - React Basics Course
 + This is where I'll keep track of my progress on the WesBos- React Basics Course